lhoyer/DAFormer/README.md

 :bell: We are happy to announce that our follow-up work [MIC](https://github.com/lhoyer/MIC) on context-enhanced UDA was accepted at **CVPR23**. :bell:

+:bell: We further extend DAFormer to domain generalization and clear-to-adverse-weather UDA in the **[[Extension Paper]](https://arxiv.org/pdf/2304.13615.pdf)**. :bell:

 ## Overview